biowpn/bioweapon/_posts/2023-09-28-k-way-merge.md

 It turns out they are 2 very different problems.
 Today we'll only talk about the runtime case as it is more general and easier to deal with - all input ranges are of the same type.

-To keep it simple, we'll simply return `result` (like `std::ranges`), and leaving custom comparison function out for now (it can be easily added later).
+To keep it simple, we'll simply return `result` (like `std::ranges`), and leaving the custom comparison function out for now (it can be easily added later).

 ```cpp
 template< ranges::input_range Rs,